awspring/springio-2025-develop-spring-applications-on-aws/step-4-store-invoices-in-s3.md

 What if downloaded invoice does not exist on S3?
 Update `findByOrderId` method to handle such case, as well as `OrderController` to return `404` when invoice is not found.

+## Signed URL

+Instead of transferring the invoice from S3 through the application, in `GET /order/{orderId}/invoice` controller method, create a signed `GET` url to download an image and redirect a request to the generated endpoint.

 ###
 [Next](step-5-notify-user-about-generated-invoice.md)